WSZE-TV

-WSZE-TV was a television station broadcasting on channel 10 on Saipan, the largest of the Northern Mariana Islands.
-The first station to be constructed on the island, it was owned by the Micronesian Broadcasting Corporation alongside WSZE AM and FM radio; it was a sister station to KUAM-TV, the commercial television station in Guam.
+WSZE-TV (channel 10) was a television station on Saipan, the largest of the Northern Mariana Islands.
+The first station to be constructed on the island, it was owned by the Micronesian Broadcasting Corporation alongside WSZE AM and FM radio; it was sister to KUAM-TV, the commercial television station in Guam.
 It operated from 1969 to 1980.

 History

 WSZE-TV began broadcasting in October 1969, airing commercial network programming as well as productions of the government of the Trust Territory of the Pacific Islands.
 The station was established by H. Scott Killgore after the Trust Territory government expressed skepticism that a translator of KUAM-TV itself would not provide appropriate service to Saipan; the government did accept a proposal in 1968 to build a full station with local program capability.
 Studios were set up in the Royal Taga Hotel, taking up two small rooms on the second floor; the master control had a door leading to the water heater for the hotel's laundry system, which had previously occupied the space.

 WSZE-TV aired local news programming and Trust Territory government programming—some of it live—then live local news, followed by Sesame Street, the CBS Evening News and network entertainment fare, all recorded at the same video tape center in San Francisco that served KUAM-TV.
 Tapes were flown to Guam to be used on that station then ferried to Saipan on the Air Pacific air taxi service, which Killgore set up in part just to deliver tapes to the Saipan station.
 Of the small audience of 1,200 TV sets and 10,000 inhabitants, Killgore quipped, "It's the only television audience which we know all by their first names."